 CDPHE, counties, and local public health agencies have the authority to administer and enforce an order.
 The state is recommending that local law enforcement and/or local public health agencies first reach out to the entity to seek voluntary compliance.
 However, local county attorneys or district attorneys can bring any civil or criminal action requested by the local public health director for a local violation of an order.
 A county attorney representing a local public health agency can seek a judge’s order in state court to force an individual or business to immediately comply with an order.

 The Colorado Attorney General, representing CDPHE, can seek a judge’s order in state court to force an individual or business to immediately comply with an order or, where a district attorney is willing and able, can work with them to do so.

 No. The Colorado National Guard will be supporting logistics, transportation, and medical response efforts.
 The Guard will not be enforcing this order.

-Under Executive Order D 2020 138, people are required to wear a non-medical cloth face covering or mask that covers the nose and mouth whenever in public, particularly indoor public places.
+Under the statewide mask order, people are required to wear a mask that covers the nose and mouth in certain public indoor spaces.
 We are calling on all Coloradans to voluntarily comply with the orders and recommendations.
 However, if you refuse to wear a mask as required in the executive order, you are violating a Colorado law and are subject to civil or criminal penalties.
-If you try to enter a store without a mask, you may be prosecuted for trespassing.
+If you try to enter a store without a mask where it is required, you may be prosecuted for trespassing.